Things to Do in Jersey City: The Local Guide That Makes You Want to Move Here

 1. Start at the Waterfront: Where the Skyline Does Most of the Heavy Lifting

-If you want to ease into Jersey City, the Hudson River Waterfront Walkway is the gateway drug.
-You get sweeping skyline views and a chance to smugly say, “My view is the same as theirs, but my mortgage isn’t.”
+If you want to ease into Jersey City, the Hudson River Waterfront Walkway is where to begin.
+You get sweeping Manhattan skyline views, and the quiet satisfaction of knowing your mortgage isn't Manhattan-sized.

-Exchange Place, Paulus Hook, and Newport all hand you postcard-worthy angles of Lower Manhattan, the Statue of Liberty, and the shimmering river.
-The waterfront is also where you’ll find families on scooters, joggers pretending they’re not out of breath, and local professionals enjoying a quick break between Zoom calls.
+Exchange Place, Paulus Hook, and Newport all deliver postcard-worthy angles of Lower Manhattan, the Statue of Liberty, and the Hudson River.
+You'll find families on scooters, joggers, remote workers taking a break, and first-time visitors suddenly reconsidering their zip code.

 Neighborhood buildings, Jersey City, NJ